netbek/dw-monitor/README.md

 alias smon="cd /path/to/dw-monitor && docker compose down"
 ```

 Set `/path/to/` to the location of the repository on your machine.
+If you prefer to run the containers in the foreground, then omit the `-d` option.

 ## Uninstall